 I sit at the blackjack table for something like fourteen hours straight.
-A pretty girl in a sparkly white dress wins $400 and doesn’t tip the dealer.
+A pretty girl in a sparkly dress wins four hundred dollars and doesn’t tip the dealer.
 We give her dirty looks, me and this old lady from Omaha who’s saying “shit goddammit” every time a card hits the table.
-Wanda Jackson’s doing “Funnel of Love” on a jukebox in the other room and her voice bleeds through the carpeted walls, all slinky tough and sounding like good sex.
+Wanda Jackson’s doing ‘Funnel of Love’ on a jukebox in the next room and her voice bleeds through the carpeted walls, all slinky tough and sounding like good sex.
 The pretty girl orders a complicated drink and slaps me on the back when she leaves.
-I don’t know what this means.
 The old lady stabs her cigarette into the tray with one hand and lights a new one with the other.
-I can’t stop staring at the pattern of pink lipstick smudged across the pile of dead filters at her elbow.
+I can’t stop staring at the mosaic of pink lipstick smudges on the pile on crushed filters at her elbow.

 The music stops and we listen to the slots beep and spin.
-We listen to a trucker jiggle his change.
-A cigarette bobs on his lip as he punches in “Funnel of Love” again.
+We hear a trucker jiggle his change.
+A cigarette bobs on his lip as he punches in ‘Funnel of Love’ again.
 “Fuckin’ love this tune, man.”
 Wanda dated Elvis for a while, then she married a computer programmer from IBM named Wendell.
 He must have been a hell of a programmer.

 Somebody says everybody’s broke.
 Somebody says the country’s going bust.
-I tap the green felt and realize I don’t really care.
+I tap the green felt and realize I don’t care about the news.
 Let’s get rid of Wall Street and roll the windows down.
-A non-violent shock to the system might do us some good.
+A shock to the system might do us some good.
 We’ve earned it.
-Let all nations crumble and let’s erase the state lines while we’re at it, too.
-Cities with jukeboxes are the only things that matter.
+Let’s erase the state lines while we’re at it, too.
+Towns with jukeboxes are the only things that matter.

 Wanda Jackson – Funnel of Love

-Man, just listen to how she sings “run away”; she packs like twelve syllables in there.
-And many thanks to WFMU for turning me on to the fact that Wanda sounds eerie and fantastic when she’s downshifted to 33⅓.
-Give this version a minute to work you over…
+Listen to how Jackson sings “run away”; she packs like twelve syllables in there.
+And many thanks to WFMU for turning me on to the fact that Wanda sounds eerie and fantastic when she’s downshifted to 33⅓: